For more sustainable, transparent and responsible tropical timber!

 August 2025 – October 2026

-€1.5 million financed by GIZ, with co-financing from ATIBT, the European Union (Cameroon, Congo) and FFEM.
+€1.5 million funded by the German government, with co-financing from ATIBT, the European Union and FFEM.